d4rkc0d3r/d4rkAvatarOptimizer/README.md

 Creates a copy of the avatar and performs the selected optimizations on the copy.
 Disables the original avatar so only the copy is active.
 None of the original assets will be changed so even if the optimizer fails your avatar is still safe!
 It also deletes the assets from the previous optimized copy.
-You should never change the optimized copy, it is only intended to be uploaded and then get deleted again.
+You should never change the optimized copy, it is only intended to be tested/uploaded and then get deleted again.

 In addition to the selected optimizations there are some optimizations that are always performed:
 * Remove unused shape keys with zero weight.
 Unused here means not a viseme nor referenced in any animation in the fx layer.